gremau/gremau.github.io/markdown/cv_gmaurer.md

 \setlength{\leftskip}{0.25in}
 \noindent

+Implementing the Darwin Core Data Standard to Enhance the FAIRness of Biological Survey and Monitoring Data (WK-32).
+1.5-hour workshop at 2026 Ecological Society of America Annual Meeting.
+Co-organized with Kate Ingenloff, Chandra Earl and Kit Lewers.

+Making Ecological Data More Open and Interoperable Across Projects and Platforms (SS-22).
+1.5-hour special session at 2026 Ecological Society of America Annual Meeting.
+Co-organized with Kate Ingenloff, Marty Downs, Chandra Earl, Eric Sokol and Kit Lewers.

+Ecological Synthesis: So You Have An Idea...
+What Next?
+(WK-03).
+1.5-hour workshop at 2026 Ecological Society of America Annual Meeting.
+Co-organized with Marty Downs, Laura Dee, and Eric Sokol <https://lter.github.io/eco-data-synth-primer/>

-Ecological data synthesis: a primer on essential methods and team science (6-hour short course).
-Ecological Society of America Annual Meeting 2025. <https://lter.github.io/eco-data-synth-primer/>
+Ecological data synthesis: a primer on essential methods and team science (SC-03).
+6-hour short course at 2025 Ecological Society of America Annual Meeting.
+Co-organized with Marty Downs, Jalene Lamontagne, Nick Lyon, and Eric Sokol <https://lter.github.io/eco-data-synth-primer/>

-Ecological data synthesis: a primer on essential methods (3-hour short course).
-Ecological Society of America Annual Meeting 2024. <https://events.rdmobile.com/Sessions/Details/2318667>
+Ecological data synthesis: a primer on essential methods (SC-13).
+3-hour short course at 2024 Ecological Society of America Annual Meeting.
+Co-organized with Marty Downs, Nick Lyon, Angel Chen, Stevan Earl, and Eric Sokol. <https://events.rdmobile.com/Sessions/Details/2318667>

 Linking traits, genomes, specimens, and images to LTER data.
-LTER Network All-Scientists Meeting 2022.
+2022 LTER Network All-Scientists Meeting.
 Co-organized with Corinna Gries. <https://sched.co/1357I>

 Emerging best-practices for publishing non-tabular, complex, and special-case ecological datasets.
-ESIP Summer Meeting 2021.
+2021 Earth Science Information Partners (ESIP) Summer Meeting 2021.
 Co-organized with Renée Brown and Corinna Gries. <https://sched.co/jMPC>

 \setlength{\parindent}{0in}
 \setlength{\leftskip}{0in}